HCAI-Lab/VisiTor/README.md

-# EyesNhand: A module to simulate the movement of eyes and hands
+# VisiTor: A module to simulate the movement of eyes and hands

 ## Requirement: